TheHummel/cil-monocular-depth/README.md

 ## Baseline model 1: Basic UNet

 The basic Unet is a bigger version of the UNet given in the provided example on kaggle with 4 Encoder, Decoder blocks.
-The associated file can be found in --------.
+The associated file can be found in the models section as [basic_unet.py](https://github.com/TheHummel/cil-monocular-depth/blob/master/models/basic_unet.py) with the model defintion starting on this [line](https://github.com/TheHummel/cil-monocular-depth/blob/master/models/basic_unet.py#L127).
+To run the training, simply execute the this file.

 ## Baseline model 2: MiDaS Decoder Finetuned:

 This is the pre-trained model from huggingface where we finetuned the decoder on the dataset.
 In our report we made use of both the MiDaS version with [ViT backbone](https://huggingface.co/Intel/dpt-hybrid-midas) and the [Swinv2 backbone](https://huggingface.co/Intel/dpt-swinv2-base-384).
-The File to train either option is located at --------.
+Simply execute the file [unet_plus_midas_vit.py](https://github.com/TheHummel/cil-monocular-depth/blob/master/models/finetune_midas_decoder.py) in models to run the training for the swinv2 backbone.
+We omit the finetuned version for the ViT backbone since it is a bit worse than with the swinv2 backbone and we used the swinv2 tuned version as reference baseline in the report.
+Model definitions is on this [line](https://github.com/TheHummel/cil-monocular-depth/blob/master/models/finetune_midas_decoder.py#L126).

 ## Baseline model 3: MiDaS with full skip connection network: